fire1ce/3os.org/docs/guides/markdown-cheatsheet/code-blocks.md

 ## Highlighting Inline Code Blocks

-When [InlineHilite] is enabled, syntax highlighting can be applied to inline code blocks by prefixing them with a shebang, i.e. `#!`, directly followed by the corresponding [language shortcode][list of available lexers].
+When `InlineHilite` is enabled, syntax highlighting can be applied to inline code blocks by prefixing them with a shebang, i.e. `#!`, directly followed by the corresponding `language shortcode`

 _Example:_